gzaber/ssia_app/README.md

 # ssia_app - Security Systems Installer Assistant

----

-Mobile application for security system installers.
+A mobile application designed for security system installers.
-Supports work with addressable devices.
+It supports working with addressable electronic devices.
-Allows you to create a visual tree of security systems.
+The application allows to create the structure of security systems in a graphic form.

-Application launched and tested on Android.

-This is my first mobile app in Flutter, written to support my daily work.
+It is useful during the start-up of security systems and during systems development.

 ## Features

----
+- Manage projects

-- Create project (the name of the office building)
+  - Create project (e.g. building name)
-- Create project node (the name of the security system)
+  - Update project name / icon
+  - Delete project
+- Manage nodes
-- Create node at any level (element of the security system)
+  - Create node (e.g. security system name, element of the security system)
+  - Update node name / icon
-- Edit / delete project or node
+  - Delete node
+- Change the order of the items on the displayed list
+- Slide a list item to view the menu
-- Reorder project or node in list
+- Export project to file
-- Import / export project to JSON file
+- Import project from file
-- Graphical preview of the system structure
+- Create a tree preview of the items
-- Share system structure as image
+- Share the tree preview as an image

 ## Screenshots

----

 [<img alt="Home screen" width="100px" src="_screenshots/ssia_home.png" />](_screenshots/ssia_home.png)
 [<img alt="Home screen" width="100px" src="_screenshots/ssia_add.png" />](_screenshots/ssia_add.png)